Market Segmentation Strategies

 Psychographic Segmentation Strategy

-Opinions, interests and activities mostly referred to as lifestyle are studied to develop Psychographic based market segments.
-In this type of segmentation the marketers determine users based on their leisure activities and the factors to which users are most responsive and get influenced by.
-Psychographic segmentation is usually done for high end & luxurious products.
-Mass media usually helps this segmentation strategy attain desired results by inculcating a better targeted lifestyle in users’ mind.
+Opinions, interests, and activities mostly referred to as lifestyles are studied to develop Psychographic based market segments.
+In this type of segmentation, the marketers determine users based on their leisure activities and the factors by which users are most responsive and get influenced.

 Occasional Segmentation Strategy

 The quite simple and interesting market segmentation strategy that now multinational companies are opting for is the Occasional Segmentation Strategy.
-So identifying and analyzing the occasions on which the brand, product or service may be used; independent of the consumers, user or customer is segmenting the market according to the Events.
-Take into consideration a soft drink company; the product is being marketed based upon the Event of Thirst without considering the differences of the income, buying power and personal stature of the product consumer.
+So identifying and analyzing the occasions on which the brand, product, or service may be used; independent of the consumers, users, or customers is segmenting the market according to the Events.
+Taking into consideration a soft drink company; the product is being marketed based on the Event of Thirst without considering the differences in the income, buying power, and personal stature of the product consumer.

-Using Customer Segmentation and Event Segmentation in conjunction with each other create a model of Occasional customer segmentation.
-This strategy enlightens the marketers about impact on customers’ behavior and needs under various occasions of time & usage.
-Uniqueness of this segmentation model is manifested in the attribution of more than one segment depending on customers’ circumstances.
+Using Customer Segmentation and Event Segmentation in conjunction with each other creates a model of Occasional customer segmentation.
+This strategy enlightens the marketers about the impact on customers’ behavior and needs under various occasions of time & usage.
+The uniqueness of this segmentation model is manifested in the attribution of more than one segment depending on customers’ circumstances.

 Cultural Segmentation Strategy

 The name indicates this strategy relies on the cultural dimensions of the society.
-However dividing the market according to the population proportions according to the region, territory or a state is the Cultural Segmentation.
-Thus the consumer buying pattern and usage rate largely depends upon the cultural dimensions.
+However dividing the market according to the population proportions according to the region, territory or state is Cultural Segmentation.
+Thus the consumer buying pattern and usage rate largely depend upon the cultural dimensions.